vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 sprint.

-Completion criteria: My aim in my own ramp sprint will be to deepen my understanding of the codebase by pursuing low-hanging fruit present in flamegraph traces of the project for representative workload, see test-harness section below, pair with people on their PRs and stub out documentation notes on performance work in Vector.
+Completion criteria: My aim in my own ramp sprint will be to deepen my understanding of the code base by pursuing low-hanging fruit present in flamegraph traces of the project for representative workload, see test-harness section below, pair with people on their PRs and stub out documentation notes on performance work in Vector.